-Elizabeth Munch is an assistant professor in the Department of Mathematics and Statistics at the University at Albany.
+Elizabeth Munch is an assistant professor at Michigan State University with a primary appointment in the Department of Computational Mathematics, Statistics, and Engineering and a secondary appointment in the Department of Mathematics.
 Her research specializes in Applied Topology and Topological Data Analysis.

-- I am moving to Michigan State University!
-Starting August, 2017, I will be Assistant Professor with a primary appointment in the Department of Computational Mathematics, Statistics, and Engineering, and a secondary appointment in the Department of Mathematics.
+I am moving to Michigan State University!
+Starting August, 2017, I will be Assistant Professor with a primary appointment in the Department of Computational Mathematics, Statistics, and Engineering and a secondary appointment in the Department of Mathematics.

 In Fall 2017, I am teaching CMSE 491/890 - Topological Analysis of Large Datasets.
 This course will be of interest to anyone with a bit of computational experience (I will teach in python, but experience in another language such as Matlab, Julia, etc, should be enough to get you through).
 More info is on my teaching page, in the tentative syllabus, or on D2L.

 In Spring 2018, I am teaching CMSE 201.
 More info to follow.